sniclasj/vexillological-vexation/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - [SJ Fitness](https://sniclasj.github.io/sj-fitness/)
+The live link can be found here - [Vexillological Vexation!](https://sniclasj.github.io/vexillological-vexation/index.html)

 ### Local Deployment